nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

 - The above is good first issue that i found in my community.
 For this example i have used for loop and if conditions to get the desired output that user wants to test on it and its working as required.
 - At starting i have found different ways to do the same problem, later just to make code legible and understands to every one i choose this way.

+### Reflection on Community code

+- Thank you for making us to work on the community code, from these i am learning a bit more rather than the normal learning by solving the issues and cracking the codes for good first issues and having some time with learning the new things form this Community code.
 ## Short reflection of Research and Reflection repository.
 - Coming to this repository what i observed is i can monitor the things i have written in this journal and also can question us that what we have done and what i have to focus in the fututre to achive future goals by spending enough time on particular tasks.